-- (1) Minutes of the Annual Stockholders' Meeting held on October 6, 2022 briefly, directors for the year 2022 were nominated and elected, and the following matters were approved: - (a) minutes of the 2021 Annual Stockholders' Meeting were approved; - (b) 2021 Audited Financial Statements were likewise approved; - (c) ratification of corporate actions taken in 2021; - (d) appointment of Mendoza Querido & Co., CPAs as external auditor; - (2) Audited Financial Statements as of December 31, 2022; and - (3) Ratification of corporate actions taken by the Board of Directors for the year 2022. - (4) Appointment of Reyes Tacandong & Co. as Independent Auditors. - (5) Election of members of the Board of Directors, including Independent Directors, for ensuing year.
+- (1) Minutes of the Annual Stockholders' Meeting held on October 6, 2022 briefly, directors for the year 2022 were nominated and elected, and the following matters were approved: - (a) minutes of the 2021 Annual Stockholders' Meeting were approved; - (b) 2021 Audited Financial Statements were likewise approved; - (c) ratification of corporate actions taken in 2021; - (d) appointment of Mendoza Querido & Co., CPAs as external auditor; - (2) Audited Financial Statements as of December 31, 2022; and - (3) Ratification of corporate actions taken by the Board of Directors for the year 2022. - (4) Appointment of Mendoza Querido & Co., CPAs as Independent Auditors.
+Richard S. Querido will be the partner in charge for FY 2022. - (5) Election of members of the Board of Directors, including Independent Directors, for ensuing year.